 Classic Omurice Omelette:

-To make classic Japanese omelette rice, firstly gather your ingredients for the Japanese chicken fried rice.
+To make the classic Japanese omelette rice, firstly gather your ingredients for the Japanese chicken fried rice.

 In a large frying pan or wok, heat the oil on medium heat and saute the onions until soft.
 (You can add garlic during this step for more flavor!)

-Stir fry the chicken and onions until the meat is cooked through.
+Next, add the chicken pieces to the wok or pan and stir fry the chicken and onions until the meat is mostly cooked through.

 Season with salt and pepper and stir through.

 Add the frozen vegetables (or other fillings that need cooking if you are changing up your fried rice mix).